Lab Mountain of Gemini Enigma Federation Colony

 "Is that a train?"
 Luntu can not believe it!

 How can there be this Earth vehicle here on this planet?
 Though he was born and raised on Betazed, he knows Earth vehicles.
 There are still nostalgic history sites on Earth and Mars that use trains!
 A Ferengi mogul, Quark, has just opened an ancient earth halo-theme park at Deep Space Nine!

 "What in the..."
 Several humans, or so they appeared, exit from around the train.
 It is apparent they used a transportation device to appear in that location.
-Their eyes radiate with blue.
-It disturbs Luntu immensely because he is unaccustomed to seeing this on humans.
-His rational brain snatches control and decides that they are not human and it calms what he guiltily perceives as a specist phobia, xenophobia?
+Their eyes radiate with blue, disturbing Luntu immensely because he is unaccustomed to seeing this on humans.
+His rational brain snatches control deciding they are not human and calms what he guiltily perceives as a specist phobia, xenophobia?

-Still, as the aliens approach, he can not ascertain their intentions toward him and wishes he had taken a phaser pistol with him.
+Still, as the aliens approach, he can not ascertain their intentions toward him as he clutches his hand phaser.

-"Halt, undesignated man," one of radiant blue-eyed aliens commands Luntu.
-His eyes are just as hypnotizing as the woman's he found earlier.
-He can not resist the command.
+"Halt, undesignated man," one of the radiant blue-eyed aliens commands Luntu.
+His eyes are just as hypnotizing as the woman's he found earlier. :Luntu can not resist the command.